 It is to your advantage to have free unlimited transactions like Interac eTransfers.
 You should also consider a high debit card transaction limit that is as high as possible and as frequent as possible to cover big things like paying tuition, purchasing books, and other incidentals.
 It would be best if you were allowed to conduct as many online transactions as possible without being charged a fee by your bank.

 ATMs: access & use

 One of the crucial factors is how easily you can find an ATM for the bank where you have your student account.
 So, you must ask whether your bank’s ATM network is free, easy to use, and easily accessible.
 The best bank for students should offer accessible ATMs with minimal or no fees.
-Check out our page of ATM reviews.

 Banks often provide new customers with a sign-up incentive to encourage them to open an account.
 Your college campus is a gold mine for banks advertising aggressive sign-up offers, so take advantage of it.

 The best banks for students should offer a generous sign-up bonus for an account that already has all the features you need.
 You won’t find it at every bank, but it’s a nice perk to be on the lookout for.

 Student credit cards can be a powerful tool, but they come with great responsibility.
 It’s essential to keep this in mind before you apply for one.
 There is a right and a wrong way to use a credit card to build credit, and the latter could have serious long-term consequences that hold you back from things like getting an apartment or even your dream job.